Browse Faculty Expertise

 Clinical Assistant Professor

-conducting research at two US National Parks- part of "Civil War to Civil Rights" initiative Dr. Goldberg is an Instructor for the Honors College at the University of South Carolina.
+conducting research at two US National Parks- part of "Civil War to Civil Rights" initiative Dr. Goldberg is a Clinical Assistant Professor for the Honors College at the University of South Carolina.
 She earned her PhD in anthropology, with a focus on historical archaeology, here at UofSC in 2018.
 She had a one-year teaching post doctoral fellowship in the department of Social Advocacy and Ethical Life.
 She came to UofSC in 2011 after receiving her bachelors degree from Hofstra University in 2009, and working a couple years at a laser-induced optics testing facility.

 Jelena Jankovic Rankovic